-The Community linkages team connects you with programs and services in your community to help with your everyday needs.
+The Community Programs team (formerly known as community linkages team) connects you with programs and services in your community to help with your everyday needs.
 Our team consists of specialists in the areas of housing, wellness and recovery, general health and social services.
 Our team supports members with their personal goals to improve their health and well being.

 Basic needs can include everything from food and clothing to personal care items and utilities.
 Anything that you need in order to live your everyday life counts as a basic need.
 Making sure your basic needs are met is the foundation for good health.

 We may be able to help if you are having trouble getting or maintaining any of your basic needs.
 Our staff can connect you to direct service organizations in your community like food banks or shelters.